It’s back! It went on short hiatus but it should be back

 Laszlo lives in a house.
 The dark lives in the basement.

-One night, the dark comes upstairs to Laszlo's room, and Laszlo goes down to the basement.
+One night, the dark comes upstairs to Laszlo's room, and Laszlo

 This is the story of how Laszlo stops being afraid of the dark.

-This is a story about a young boy named Laszlo.
-Laszlo is afraid of the dark, specifically the dark in the basement.
-Then one night when the dark comes to Laszlo’s room, he has to go down the basement.
+Then one night when the dark comes to Laszlo’s room, he has to go down the

-My son said that he likes the book because at the start of the book Laszlo was afraid of the dark but at the end he wasn’t anymore.
-He also liked that the basement held the one thing that could actually make the dark go away.
+the start of the book Laszlo was afraid of the dark but at the end he wasn’t

 Rating:

-Sky High by Germano Zullo
+High by Germano

 Illustrated by Albertine

-Publisher: Chronicle Books
+Chronicle Books

 Format: Hardcover

-: 48
+Pages: 48

-Source:
+Source: Library

-Author:
+Author: Goodreads

 Illustrator: Goodreads

-Amazon | The Book Depository
+Buy it: Amazon | The Book Depository

-Goodreads
+Author: Goodreads

 In this charming illustrated tale, two competing neighbors begin embellishing their houses, only to find themselves caught up in a race to build the tallest, most decadent skyscraper featuring solid gold doors, diamond-encrusted pillars, grand ballrooms, expensive paintings, live tigers, and indoor swimming pools—with consequences inevitable, and not.
 Kids will love spotting the funny details hidden in this witty take on an age-old moral, while their parents—particularly any who've ever undertaken a remodel—will chuckle with recognition.